-• an adult must deliver the fully labelled

-medicine to the school office, and collect it from there
+an adult must deliver the fully labelled medicine to the school office in the original container, it should also be collected from there.

-- an official form must be used to give us the relevant details (forms are available from the school office) - we cannot undertake to administer medicines at precise times.
-The times we can manage are:
+- an official form must be used to give us the relevant details (forms are available from the school office) - we cannot guarantee to undertake to administer medicines at precise times. - the child has to remember to come to the school office for themselves (we shall try to remind younger children).